 NLU engines struggle to understand the context of Apple – whether it is a fruit, a gadget or a stock.
 For example:

 All commercially available natural language understanding (NLU) services currently work in a similar way:

-- Natural language query is sent to the service (e.g. “how do I change my password?”)
+- Natural language query is sent to the service (e.g. “What can I do if I lost my bank card?”)

-- The intention is detected (e.g. “change password”)
+- The intention is detected (e.g. “action after losing bank card”)

 - A structured description of the user query is sent back